eliascotto/scotto.me/src/content/posts/2025-04-30-a-simple-common-lisp-web-app.md

 To follow the tutorial, you need a Common Lisp implementation, like [SBCL](https://www.sbcl.org/), with [Quicklisp](https://www.quicklisp.org/index.html), the dependency manager.
 I also recommend having a REPL integrated with your IDE, like [SLY](https://github.com/joaotavora/sly) for Emacs or [Alive](https://marketplace.visualstudio.com/items?itemName=rheller.alive) for VSCode.

-I’ll use more modern CL libraries that have an interface similar to what you can find in other languages, so it might be a bit easier to follow along.
+I’ll use more modern CL libraries that have an interface similar to other languages, so it might be a bit easier to follow along.

 ## The server